gadenbuie/garrickadenbuie-com/content/blog/2022/wordle-guess-helper/index.markdown

     ## 2 hyphy  1.33
     ## 3 gyppy  1.31

+then your answer is most definitely one of
+*pygmy*, *hyphy*, or *gyppy*.

 If you learn something from the guess, though, you can filter the word list based on the information you just learned.

 <!-- arose, intro, motor -->
 <div class="wordle-solo">